jjermann/dicedensity/README.md

 * **Multiplication**
 `D1 * D2` is the density corresponding to multiplying the two corresponding random variables.
+Mathematically speaking the multiplication of densities forms a commutative monoid with identity `One`.
 For example `d2*d20` is the density corresponding to rolling a `d2` and `d20` and then multiplying the two results.

   Example: